Home > News > Three Years of Conflict: Jesuits Accompany Over 127,000 Refugees

 The Jesuit network’s support extends across Ukraine, neighbouring countries, and further afield—reaching as far as Portugal and Spain.

 Jesuit Mission Australia stands in solidarity with families like Natalia’s.
-Donate to the Emergency Action Fund below to support refugees of the Ukraine crisis and beyond.
+Donate to our Emergency Action Fund to support refugees of the Ukraine crisis and beyond.